Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config(v3).rst

 Primaite v3 config
 ******************

-The YAML file allows configuring a cybersecurity scenario involving a computer network and multiple agents.
+PrimAITE uses a single configuration file to define a cybersecurity scenario.
+This includes the computer network and multiple agents.
 There are three main sections: training_config, game, and simulation.

 The simulation section describes the simulated network environment with which the agetns interact.